-Lushootseed 121, focusing on vocabulary and grammatical structures.
+Lushootseed 122 is a continuation of Lushootseed 121, focusing on vocabulary and grammatical structures.
 Oral comprehension and speaking skills are emphasized through daily practice; reading and writing skills are also emphasized.
 Course includes cultural aspects of our local indigenous language.
 Prerequisite: Lushootseed 121.

-LUSED 123 First-year Lushootseed Salish III (5)
+LUSED 123 First-year Lushootseed Salish